Jean-Claude Beton

-Jean-Claude Beton (January 14, 1925 – December 2, 2013) was an Algerian-born French businessman, agricultural engineer and entrepreneur.
-Beton was the founder of the French soft drink maker, Orangina.
-He is credited with transforming Orangina from a little known citrus soda first manufactured by his father, Léon Beton, into a major global brand.
+Jean-Claude Beton (January 14, 1925 – December 2, 2013) was a French businessman and entrepreneur.
+He was a key figure in the rise of the French soft drink maker Orangina, being credited with transforming the drink from a little-known citrus soda first manufactured by his father, Léon Beton, into a major global brand.
 Beton launched Orangina's iconic, signature 8-ounce bottle in 1951, which became a symbol of the brand.
 The bottle is shaped like an orange, with a glass texture designed to mimic the fruit.
-In 2009, Beton called Orangina the "champagne of soft drinks," saying that "It doesn't contain added colorants.
+In 2009, Beton called Orangina the "champagne of soft drinks", saying that "It doesn't contain added colorants.
 It was and still is slightly sparkling.
 It had a little bulby bottle."

 Biography

 Early life and origins of Orangina

 Beton was born in Boufarik, French Algeria, on January 14, 1925.
-In 1935, his father, Léon Beton, a Pied-Noir shopkeeper, acquired the recipe for citrus concentrate, then called Naranjina (that would become Orangina), from its inventor, a Spanish pharmacist named Dr. Trigo.
+In 1935, his father, Léon Beton, a pied-noir shopkeeper, acquired the recipe for citrus concentrate, then called Naranjina (that would become Orangina), from its inventor, Spanish pharmacist Agustín Trigo.
 The original recipe contained a mix of citrus juices and sugar.
 Léon Beton tinkered with Trigo's formula, adding sparkling water and new essential flavoring oils.
 Léon also renamed the new drink from Naranjina to Orangina.
 The outbreak of World War II largely sidelined Léon Beton's attempts to market his drink in Europe.